 Latinos drawn to county

 In a county increasingly geared to the service industry, young whites are finding it difficult to find work in their fields that would allow them to reside in their native Berkshire County surroundings.
-So while they are leaving to find careers, young Latinos are being drawn here to find work.

 "It is important that we have this influx of population to fill the jobs that might go unfilled," Greene said.
 "And the great thing about Latinos is that they're coming here at a young age and starting families at a time when much of the population is aging and we have this out-migration of young adults happening."